alexjumlajumla/msosijumlaapi/VOICE_API_FIXES.md

 ---

 If you encounter any issues with these changes, please check the Laravel logs which now contain additional diagnostic information to help with debugging.

+# Voice Order System Fixes

+## 1. API Implementations

+### Added AIChatController
+- Created a new controller to handle text-based AI food ordering
+- Implemented `processTextOrder` and `updateContext` methods
+- Follows the same pattern as voice-based ordering

+### Added API Routes
+- Added the following routes to `routes/api.php`:
+  - `/api/v1/ai-chat` (POST): Process text-based food orders
+  - `/api/v1/ai-chat/context` (POST): Update conversation context

+### Updated API Documentation
+- Updated the API endpoints section in `VOICE_ORDER_FRONTEND.md`
+- Added complete list of voice order and text chat endpoints
+- Added authentication requirements for each endpoint

+## 2. Google Cloud Credentials Configuration

+### Required Environment Variables
+- Added `env-example-speech.txt` as a template for the required environment variables
+- You'll need to copy these settings to your `.env.local` file

+### Google Cloud Setup
+- Follow the instructions in `GOOGLE_CLOUD_SETUP.md` to create a Google Cloud project
+- Enable the Speech-to-Text API in your Google Cloud Console
+- Create a service account and download the credentials JSON file
+- Configure the path to your credentials in `.env.local`

+### Troubleshooting
+- Run `check-google-credentials.php` to verify your credentials file
+- Check that the file path is correct and the file is readable
+- Ensure the Speech-to-Text API is enabled in your Google Cloud project

+## 3. Integration with Existing Order Flow

+The voice and text ordering systems integrate with your existing order flow:

+1. **Recording/Input**: User speaks into a microphone or types text
+2. **Processing**: The system processes the input with AI to understand food intent
+3. **Recommendations**: Products are filtered based on the detected intent
+4. **Cart Integration**: Selected products are added to the existing cart
+5. **Checkout**: The user proceeds to checkout using the standard flow

+No changes to your existing cart or checkout systems are needed.